pcardotatgit/Umbrella_Investigate_Check_Domain_Reputations/readme.md

 	This above script first retreives all domains from url links contained into a web page and check for their Security Information.

-	The script will ask you for the URL to check
+	The script will ask you for the URL to check : for example www.cars.com

+	And here the result for all domains found in the landing page of this Web Site.
+Every looks clean !

 <img src="4b.png">